What Is a Car Insurance Deductible

 Can I have different deductibles for collision and comprehensive coverage?

 Yes, you can and often should select different deductible amounts for collision and comprehensive coverage.
-Many drivers choose lower comprehensive deductibles ($100-$250) since these claims are often less expensive and less frequent than collision claims.
-Your collision deductible might be $500-$1,000 while your comprehensive is $250, allowing you to balance protection with premium costs based on the specific risks each coverage addresses.
+Many drivers choose lower comprehensive deductibles ($100–$250) since these claims often involve less expensive repairs than collision incidents.
+Your collision deductible might be $500–$1,000 while your comprehensive is $250, allowing you to balance protection with premium costs based on the specific risks each coverage addresses.